MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSTableServiceMetric.md

 # Get-ACSTableServiceMetric

 ## SYNOPSIS
-Retrieve the metrics of Table service
+Gets the metrics of the Table service.

 ## SYNTAX